Information Technology (IT) & Mohave Connect

 Connecting to Mohave College while outside the country

-If you need to connect to Mohave College while outside of the country, we strongly suggest you use a VPN software like WinScribe or Surfshark, or use a VPN software of your choice.
+If you need to connect to Mohave College while outside the country, we strongly suggest using a VPN software like WinScribe or Surfshark, or a VPN of your choice.
 It is your responsibility to download and install the VPN software.

 Mohave College is not responsible for any Lost or Stolen Data and any damage to your machine.